Our Firm History

 The roots of the Beaulieu family run deep in the Rhode Island office of John Hancock Financial Network.

-The Beaulieu’s father, Richard Beaulieu, CLU, joined John Hancock 44 years ago as an agent then progressed his way up the ranks to a field manager who began leading the RI office in 1972.
+The Beaulieu’s father, Richard Beaulieu, CLU, joined John Hancock over 50 years ago as an agent then progressed his way up the ranks to a field manager who began leading the RI office in 1972.
 His legacy of excellence has grown with his sons, Rick who lives in East Greenwich and Kevin who is a resident of Warwick.
-The sons took over the management of the firm eight years ago in 2001.
+The sons took over the management of the firm in 2001.

 In partnership with the Audubon Society of Rhode Island, Independence Financial Partners is giving a gift of a lifetime to show how rooted the firm is to Rhode Island and to cultivate the growth of the community that has contributed so much to the success of the firm over the last 100 years.